 After a filing, a trustee will be appointed to the case and subsequently be responsible for managing the collection and distribution of payments to your creditors.
 The final step before your case can be approved is a meeting of creditors in which you will present a proposed repayment plan to creditors who have the authority to accept or reject the terms.

-For assistance with any aspect of a Chapter 12 bankruptcy case, or to learn more about hoe Chapter 12 bankruptcy works, contact the Raleigh Chapter 12 bankruptcy attorneys of the Bradford Law Offices, PLLC, by calling 919-758-8879 today.
+For assistance with any aspect of a Chapter 12 bankruptcy case, or to learn more about how Chapter 12 bankruptcy works, contact the Raleigh Chapter 12 bankruptcy attorneys of the Bradford Law Offices, PLLC by calling (919) 758-8879 today.